epfl-ada/ada-2024-project-ada212/README.md

-├── data/                                  # Directory for all data files used in the project │   ├── book_adaptation.csv                # Dataset containing movies and their potential book adaptation information │   ├── book_adaptation_expanded.csv       # Expanded dataset with additional revenues and budgets for movies │   ├── cleaned_dataset.csv                # Cleaned version of the dataset after preprocessing │   └── inflation_adjustment.csv           # Data file for adjusting monetary values for inflation │
+├── data/                                  # Directory for all data files used in the project │   ├── book_adaptation.csv                # Dataset containing movies and their potential book adaptation information │   ├── book_adaptation_expanded.csv       # Expanded dataset with additional revenues and budgets for movies │   ├── book.csv                           # Dataset for adapted and non adapted books │   ├── auxiliary_dataset.csv              # Auxiliary Dataset used for revenue and budget analysis │   ├── dataset_final.csv                  # Final dataset used in Milestone 3
+│   ├── imdb_budget_comparison.csv        # Fetched Budget Data used in Milestone 3
+│   ├── cleaned_dataset.csv                # Cleaned version of the dataset after preprocessing
+│   └── inflation_adjustment.csv           # Data file for adjusting monetary values for inflation
+│